Skip to main content

 The type of exclusion.

-• MONITORED - This actor will be monitored in the Lucinity platform (this is the default value for all actors)
+• MONITORED - The actor will be monitored on the Lucinity platform (this is the default value for all actors).

-• NOT_MONITORED - This actor will not be monitored in any shape or form.
+• NOT_MONITORED - The actor will not be monitored in any shape or form by the Lucinity platform.

 stored_at